clevelandhighschoolcs/p4mawpup-Fantop/README.md

 ## How to run

-`git clone https://github.com/Fantop/webScraper-Seth.git` or download and extract the zip.
+`git clone https://github.com/clevelandhighschoolcs/p4mawpup-Fantop.git` or download and extract the zip.

-`cd webScraper-Seth`
+`cd p4mawpup-Fantop`

 `pip install BeautifulSoup4`